tirinox/xchainpy/packages/xchainpy_midgard/docs/DefaultApi.md

 address = 'address_example' # str | Comma separated list.
 Address of sender or recipient of any in/out transaction related to the action.  (optional) txid = 'txid_example' # str | ID of any in/out tx related to the action (optional) asset = 'asset_example' # str | Comma separated list.
-Any asset that is part of the action (CHAIN.SYMBOL) Additionally, synth, nosynth, and norune filters can be used for swap, add/withdraw actions.  (optional) type = 'type_example' # str | One or more comma separated unique types of action (swap, addLiquidity, withdraw, donate, refund, switch)  (optional) tx_type = 'tx_type_example' # str | One or more comma separated transaction type of the action, it's the tx type parsed from memo.
+Any asset that is part of the action (CHAIN.SYMBOL) Additionally, synth, nosynth, and norune filters can be used for swap, add/withdraw actions.  (optional) type = 'type_example' # str | One or more comma separated unique types of action (swap, addLiquidity, withdraw, donate, refund, switch, thorname, runePoolDeposit, runePoolWithdraw)  (optional) tx_type = 'tx_type_example' # str | One or more comma separated transaction type of the action, it's the tx type parsed from memo.
 For example: Loan is a swap event but it's considered as loan tx type Type of Transactions:  \"unknown\", \"add\", \"withdraw\", \"swap\", \"limitOrder\", \"outbound\", \"donate\", \"bond\", \"unbond\", \"leave\", \"yggdrasilFund\", \"yggdrasilReturn\", \"reserve\", \"refund\", \"migrate\", \"ragnarok\", \"switch\", \"noOp\", \"consolidate\", \"thorname\", \"loanOpen\", \"loanRepayment\"  (optional) affiliate = 'affiliate_example' # str | Comma separated list.
 Affiliate address of the action (swap, refund)  (optional) limit = 789 # int | number of actions returned, default is 50 (optional)